Cray-HPE/docs-csm/operations/hardware_state_manager/Remove_Duplicate_Detected_Events_From_HSM_Postgres_Database.md

 time should the database continue to grow too large.

-The steps in this document must be also be completed immediately prior to starting either a CSM 1.6.0 or a CSM 1.7.0 upgrade.
+The steps in this document must be also be completed immediately prior to starting an upgrade from CSM 1.5 to CSM 1.6 or from CSM 1.6 to CSM 1.7.

-This same material is also present in the CSM 1.5.0 docs.
+This same material is also present in the CSM 1.5 documentation.

+Unfortunately, because of the nature of this bug and the capabilities of the pruning script, the history of FRUIDs associated with CPUs and GPUs within a node may not be fully accurate in systems running CSM releases prior to CSM 1.7.
+After the system is upgraded to CSM 1.7, the FRUID associations with CPUs and GPUs within a node will be fully accurate from that point on.
+No other component types were affected by this bug.

 ## Prerequisites